-One or two paragraphs on cost benefit analysis of idea

 Acknowledgements

 Dan M. Davis, formerly of the Information Sciences Institute, University of Southern, California, suggested and contributed several sections of this paper relating to the use of High Performance Computing and Battlefield Simulations.
 The views expressed in this article are the authors' own and do not necessarily reflect the views of their military organization, their service branch, the Department of Defense, or the U.S. government.